One of Canada’s most beloved TV stars has passed away.

 When that final episode was produced before a live audience, the trainer brought Moose — old and grey and mostly deaf — back for a final bow.
 Moose died at 15 in 2006.

-Finding the right dog who can perform on a TV show is all about hard work and breeding, says Davis, who for years has opperated her own animal training facility west of Toronto.
+Finding the right dog who can perform on a TV show is all about hard work and breeding, says Davis, who for years has operated her own animal training facility west of Toronto.
 She spotted Diesel while visiting a German Shepherd breeder.
-Overlooked there as a pet, Davis immediately saw he had the temperment to put up with the long days and multiple takes required on a TV set.
+Overlooked there as a pet, Davis immediately saw he had the temperament to put up with the long days and multiple takes required on a TV set.
 In just two months, she was able to prepare him for the rigors of a weekly series.

 Besides being a handsome, regal-looking specimen, Diesel had a remarkable vocabulary handed down from Davis and passed along to others in the cast.
 The East Coast series was one of the first in Canada to return before the cameras after the COVID-19 outbreak.
 Diesel was able to rely on hand gestures and other physical commands as his co-stars masked up.
 Davis later explained to me how all that mask wearing affected a dog who relies more than you might think on facial expressions when trying to fetch his next cue.